HP ALM Interface: Filter Conditions, Flags & Send Mail

 How to use Filter

-Filter dialog ALM users to perform a filter operation based on the defined criteria.
-This Option is available in following modules.
+The Filter dialog allows ALM users to perform a filter operation based on defined criteria.
+This option is available in the following modules.

-Let us perform a filter operation in defects module.
+Let us perform a filter operation in the defects module.

 1. First check if there is any preexisting filter.
-If the status is ‘NO Filter Defined’ then the user has NOT currently seeing filtered data.
+If the status is ‘NO Filter Defined’ then the user is NOT currently seeing filtered data.

 2. Click on ‘Filter Button’